LDPC Codes with Local and Global Decoding: Summary

 \section{Summary}

-This paper lays out the theoretical foundation for multi-block LDPC codes.
+This paper lays down the theoretical foundation for sub-block LDPC codes.
 This coding scheme enables fast read access to small blocks, and provides high data-protection on large blocks in case of more severe error events.
-The decoding algorithm suggested is the belief-propagation algorithm ,and by analyzing the asymptotic (as the sub-block length $n$ tends to infinity) performance of this decoding algorithm on LDPCL codes, we provided a simple way to construct capacity-achieving sequences that enjoy a locality property (Theorem~\ref{th:C1} and Lemma~\ref{lemma:gap2cap}).
+We derived a code-analysis framework which resulted in a simple way to construct capacity-achieving sequences with guaranteed local-decoding performance.
 We found that the fraction of jointly-unconnected variable nodes, $P_0$, plays an important role in determining the asymptotic decoding threshold and in achieving capacity.

-It is known \cite{Shok99} that there is an inherent trade-off between the gap to capacity and the encoding and decoding complexity of irregular LDPC codes over the $BEC$.
-Since it is of interest that the decoding algorithm will avoid joint updates as much as possible, we studied another trade-off regarding the number of joint iterations and the gap to capacity (see Example~\ref{ex:N_JI}).
+It is known \cite{SasonUrba03} that there is an inherent trade-off between the gap to capacity and the encoding and decoding complexity of irregular LDPC codes over the BEC.
+Since it is of interest that the decoding algorithm will avoid joint-side messages as much as possible, we studied another trade-off regarding the number of joint iterations and the gap to capacity (see Example~\ref{ex:N_JI}).
 By deriving an upper bound on the block-erasure probability of finite-length LDPCL codes under ML decoding, we showed how the loss in performance is affected by the locality structure.

-Future work cis needed toward generalizing the results of this paper to other codes defined on graphs, such as Repeat-Accumulate (RA) \cite{Divs98,Jin00} codes or Accumulate-Repeat-Accumulate (ARA) codes \cite{PfitSason07}, which achieve capacity on the $BEC$ with bounded complexity per information bit.
-Future studies can also be on considering memoryless binary-input output-symmetric (MBIOS) channels other than the $BEC$.
+Interesting future work includes finite block length considerations, and extending the scheme to spatially-coupled LDPC codes, as we pursued in \cite{RamCassuto18, RamCassuto19}.

 \appendices